 So, the next time someone refers to you by the term tía or tío, or includes you in their ¿Qué pasa tíos?, just smile and reply.
 Safe in the knowledge you are now classified as being as much of a local as the rest of them.

-Now watch the handy video below to find out exactly how to pronounce tío, tía and tíos in Spanish.
+Now watch the handy video from Learn Spanish Free below to find out exactly how to pronounce tío, tía and tíos in Spanish.

-And, if you keep hearing guapa/guapo, and don’t know what they mean either — here’s another quick Spanish lesson for you.
+And, if you keep hearing another slang term — guapa/guapo — and don’t know what they mean either — here’s another quick Spanish lesson that may just help.